To Wong Foo, Thanks for Everything! Julie Newmar: Plot

-After tying for the win in New York City's "Drag Queen of the Year" contest, Noxeema Jackson and Vida Boheme win a trip to Hollywood to take part in the even bigger "Miss Drag Queen of America Pageant".
+After tying for the win in New York City's "Drag Queen of the Year" contest, Noxeema Jackson and Vida Boheme win a trip to Hollywood to take part in the even bigger "Drag Queen of America" pageant.
 Before they depart, Vida persuades Noxeema to take along the inexperienced "drag princess" Chi-Chi Rodriguez as their protégé (they initially refer to him simply as a "boy in a dress" rather than as a full-fledged drag queen).
 To do this, they cash in their plane tickets to a friend, John Jacob Jingleheimer Schmidt, and use the money to buy a yellow convertible 1967 Cadillac DeVille.
 They set off for Los Angeles in it, carrying with them an iconic autographed photo of Julie Newmar (signed "To Wong Foo, Thanks for Everything!
 Julie Newmar") that Vida took from a restaurant wall.

-While on the road, they are pulled over by Sheriff Dollard, who hurls racial slurs, then forces Vida out of the car and tries to rape her.
-Vida strikes him and he is knocked unconscious.
-He is presumed dead and the queens drive off.
-At a rest stop, they recover from the incident but their car breaks down.
+While on the road, they are pulled over by Sheriff Dollard, who hurls racial slurs then forces Vida out of the car and tries to rape her.
+Vida strikes him, and he is knocked unconscious.
+He is presumed dead, and the queens drive off.
+At a rest stop, they recover from the incident, but their car breaks down.
 Bobby Ray, a young man from the nearby small town of Snydersville, happens to pass by and gives them a ride to a bed and breakfast inn.
 The inn is owned by Carol Ann and her abusive car repairman husband, Virgil.

 They are stranded in the town for the weekend waiting for the replacement part for their car.
-Chi-Chi is harassed by a group of roughnecks but is saved by Bobby Ray.
+Chi-Chi is harassed by a group of rednecks but is saved by Bobby Ray.
 While volunteering to help with the town's Strawberry Social, they decide the town's women need a day with them getting their hair done, picking out new outfits, and talking in a café.
 While searching for the new outfits, they are ecstatic to find vintage fashions from the 1960s in the town's clothing store and give the female residents (and themselves) a makeover.